Nanterre: Sports

 The basketball club Nanterre 92 plays at Palais des Sports Maurice Thorez.

 The rugby union club Racing 92 opened the new Paris La Défense Arena in October 2017 and played their first game in the new facility in December 2017.
 It has a capacity of 32,000 for rugby and 40,000 for concerts.
 The venue opened as U Arena, but received its current name in June 2018 through a sponsorship deal with Paris La Défense, the company that manages the La Défense business district.

+It also hosts WWE Clash in Paris in August 2025.